 Remember MySpace accounts?
 From about 2005 to 2008 it was the most popular social media site in the world.
 Not so much anymore.

 Most MySpace users have moved on to newer, more popular sites.
-Unfortunately, many forgot to delete their accounts.
+Unfortunately, many forgot to delete their accounts before they left.

 MySpace isn’t the only old account to worry about, there are many others as well.
-It’s critical to be proactive and delete all of your old accounts you no longer use.
+It’s critical to be proactive and delete all your old accounts no longer in use.